DagaduFelixMordjifa/AWS-CICD-PROJECT/README.md

 - EC2

 ## Getting Started
-To get started with this project, refer to our [comprehensive guide](https://medium.com/@www.gyenoch/aws-cicd-pipeline-deploy-application-on-ec2-with-aws-code-pipeline-c93dbc283679) that walks you through infrastructure provisioning, CI/CD pipeline configuration and more.

 ## Contributing
 We welcome contributions!
 If you have ideas for enhancements or find any issues, please open a pull request or file an issue.